KDW03/MusicDo/README.md

 # MusicDo
-MusicDO is a Music Player application for Android
+MusicDO is a Stylish Music Player application for Android

 # Download
 Planned for release on the Play Store by December